How do I get drugs during the drug coverage gap?

 Will it take me longer to reach catastrophic coverage than before?

 No. The discounts you get in the gap will not slow you down in reaching low-cost catastrophic coverage.
-That’s because the full cost of brand-name drugs bought in the gap count toward the dollar limit that triggers catastrophic coverage
+That’s because most of the full cost of brand-name drugs bought in the gap count toward the dollar limit that triggers catastrophic coverage

 How do I get these discounts?